flybywiresim/discord-bot/.github/CONTRIBUTING.md

 5. Test your build locally (Instructions below)
 6. Create a PR to merge your changes into staging

-Note: It may be beneficial to create a draft PR while working on your command so others can help and give suggestions.
-It also enables us to see who is working on what.
+Note: It may be beneficial to create a draft PR while working on your command.
+This will allow us to see who is working on what, and will enable the community to give active feedback on your work.

 ## Pull Request Template